velotoxicsounds/Microsoft-Rewards-Bot/README.md

 		- `--pc` is for pc search
 		- `--quiz` is for quiz search
 		- `-a` or `--all` is short for mobile, pc, and quiz search
+		- `--authenticator` use Microsoft Authenticator prompts instead of passwords
+    		- **When using Microsoft Authenticator:**
+        		- Headless mode is always disabled
+        		- Respond to the prompt within 90 seconds and Approve the sign in request
+        		- Learn how to use and download the app at [https://go.microsoft.com/fwlink/?linkid=871853](https://go.microsoft.com/fwlink/?linkid=871853)
-	- Script by will execute mobile, pc, edge, searches, and complete quizzes for all accounts (can change this setting in the .py file)
+	- Script by default will execute mobile, pc, edge, searches, and complete quizzes for all accounts (can change this setting in the .py file)
-	- Script by default will run headlessly (can change this setting in the .py file)
+	- Script by default will run in interactive mode
 	- Run time for one account is under 5 minutes, for 100% daily completion
 	- If python environment variable is not set, enter `/path/to/python/executable ms_rewards.py`
 5. For completing points from email links: